ossrs/srs-docs/src/pages/faq-srs-stack.md

 <a name="restream-vs-obs"></a><br/><br/><br/>

-## Difference between SRS Restream and OBS Restream
+## Difference Between SRS Re-streaming and OBS Re-streaming

 SRS's multi-platform restreaming can push the stream to multiple platforms, and its working diagram is as follows: